 There’s hardly a female left on the face of the earth who has not heard of Pinterest.
-With over 10 million registered users, most of whom are women, Mashable calls Pinterest 2012’s hottest startup.
 But what about a Pinterest Party?

-Let’s be real for a second: We don’t care as much about the business details of how Pinterest rose to popularity as we do the bevy of ideas that appear right before our very eyes as we scavenge the site daily.
-We marvel at why we never thought of some things, speculate on how people make others , and ponder why we’ll never actually get everything we pin.
+Let’s be real for a second: We marvel at why we never thought of some things, speculate on how people make others , and ponder why we’ll never actually get everything we pin.
 It’s a wonderland of discontent, creativity, imagination, and obsession combined.
 (Kinda like online dating sites.
 Or maybe not…)

-At the beginning of the year, my dear friend Heather and I started talking about having a Pinterest Party.
+A while back, my friend Heather and I started talking about having a Pinterest Party.
 She received some bath bombs for Christmas that a friend had found on Pinterest.
 She proposed that we try to make them for our first party.
-Being a lover of all Lush products, especially their bath bombs and melts, I thought her idea was brilliant.
+As a lover of all Lush products, especially their bath bombs and melts, I thought her idea was brilliant.

 So being the Type A friends that we are, not to mention girls from the Deep South who jump on any opportunity to host an event, we sat down one evening and set about making a plan.
 (For those planners like us, I just have to tell you it was indeed a sight to behold—flow charts, bullet points, photo thumbnails on our order list.
 Sigh.
 Utterly beautiful.)